neuro4ml/neuro4ml.github.io/Week_2/3-Networks.md

 :width: 100%
 :align: center

-Model of network's function (See [paper](https://doi.org/10.1152%2Fjn.00449.2020))
+Model of cerebellar function {cite:p}`https://doi.org/10.1152%2Fjn.00449.2020`.
 ```

 :::{seealso} For more
 :class: dropdown
-[This paper](https://doi.org/10.1152%2Fjn.00449.2020) focuses on an interesting question, which is how the network can learn, when the connections conveying the error signal to the third layer are relatively weak (shown by thin red arrow).
+[](https://doi.org/10.1152%2Fjn.00449.2020) focuses on an interesting question, which is how the network can learn, when the connections conveying the error signal to the third layer are relatively weak (shown by thin red arrow).
 :::

 ## Head direction cells